MikeHopcroft/labyrinth/documentation/src/get_labyrinth.src.md

 ~~~

 ## Sample Files
 This tutorial makes use of a number of sample graph files which reside in the [data](https://github.com/MikeHopcroft/labyrinth/tree/main/data) folder of the the [labyrinth repo](https://github.com/MikeHopcroft/labyrinth/).
-If you installed [labyrinth-nsg](https://www.npmjs.com/package/labyrinth-nsg) directly from npm, you can use the `samples` sub-command to download these files:
+If you installed [labyrinth-nsg](https://www.npmjs.com/package/labyrinth-nsg) directly from npm, you can use the `labyrinth samples` command to download these files:

 [//]: # (verbatim labyrinth samples)
 ~~~